wizapp/gulp-mobile-splashscreens/README.md

 # gulp-mobile-splashscreens
 Gulp plugin that creates PNG splashscreens for iOS and Android based on a SVG image

+Please read this [blog post](https://medium.com/collaborne-engineering/the-pain-of-producing-mobile-icons-and-splash-screens-and-how-to-get-rid-off-it-b37372618ea0#.up1ljd9r9) for a detailed explanation of the problem that the plugin solves.

 ## Usage

 To use the the plugin in your gulp process: